There are many ways to sell products online, and one of the most popular and profitable methods is through Amazon FBA.

 The search result will show you the average trend and competition level of the product you’re planning to sell.
 From this result, you can summarize that:

-- Running shoes for women is a relatively competitive product, with over 9 million monthly searches and a competition level of 1.00 (High).
+- Running shoes for women is a moderately competitive product, with over 500,000 monthly searches and a competition level of 44 (Medium).

 - Interest towards women’s running shoes is lowest in the 2nd half of the year, during autumn and winter.